-The spring obviously ran periodically and sporadically in the years after 1979 as that is when Steve and Sally Pundt remember getting spring water along with others. [see article on Spring rejuvenation by The Friends] But at a meeting of the Friends board of directions on April 15, 1989, Gardener Cary George stated that the spring outside the Garden had dried up.
-While it may or may not have run again, the lack of water and poor quality of what water there was, led to the suggestion that The Friends should undertake the project of rejuvenating the spring.
+The spring obviously ran periodically and sporadically in the years after 1979 as that is when Steve and Sally Pundt remember getting spring water along with others.
+But at a meeting of the Friends Board of Directors on April 15, 1989, Gardener Cary George stated that the spring outside the Garden had dried up.
+He noted again in 1990 that since 1987 the flow from the Great Medicine Spring had been minimal (1); former Gardener Ken Avery suggested that perhaps a hand pump could be used to still obtain water.

 It is also obvious from Ken Avery’s notes that the water table was lowering long before the I-394 construction occurred.
 While the dewatering for the freeway construction cannot be said to cause the drying up of the springs in the area, it is probably contributing to water levels not rising again.

 The Great Medicine Spring became part of the history of the Friends of the Wild Flower Garden when the Friends agreed to fund a new well to try to reactivate the spring.
 In the spring of 2000 Friends President Steve Pundt wrote about the history of that involvement.
 Subsequent events which led to the virtual abandonment of the old spring are also reported below.
 Saratoga Springs was the original name of the area within which Wirth Park (originally Glenwood Park) was created, and, as the name suggests, there was a time when the area’s water table was much higher and springs and seeps were everywhere.